zimmermanjosh/se_project_aroundtheus/README.md

 - Step 4.
 Closing the Popup by Pressing Esc
   - Code a feature that allows the users to close the popup by pressing the Esc key.

+# new refactor updates 06 27 2023
+- Added: card.js refactor to video from 101010
+- Updated formValidator refactor to more readable format
+- cleanup code smells
+- clean up breakup of code
+- over hall 101

 # new version updates 2023 - 04 - 23

 ## Updating the project’s file structure